rudrakshtank/CodeForces-Problems/800 Difficulty Problems/Watermelon/Description.md

    b.
 Otherwise, print "NO".

 ~Algorithm Used:
-Mathematical Checking: Instead of iterating or trying all possible divisions, the solution directly checks the mathematical condition in O(1) time complexity.
+Mathematical Checking: Instead of iterating or trying all possible divisions.

+~Time Complexity: The solution directly checks the mathematical condition in O(1) time complexity.